cucumber/common/event-protocol/README.md

 While Gherkin is currently the only file format that will be used in `source` events, no events should assume that all files will be Gherkin documents.
 This allows for alternative document formats in the future.

-#### No Cucumber execution semantics

-Some consumers (such as the [HTML Formatter](../html-formatter/README.md)) may consume events emitted by other producers than Cucumber (for example [Gherkin-Lint](../gherkin-lint/README.md)).

-For this reason, events containing information about execution should be represented in a more generic way.

 #### Errors are attachments